 - In SHD, audio and text language are the same.

-- SDH have sound effects and speakers’ identification.
+- SDH has sound effects and speakers’ identification.

 Rules and Guidelines